 Warnings will only display on the release page if:

-Jira Software is connected to your Atlassian development tools, e.g. Bitbucket, Bamboo, Fisheye/Crucible; or GitHub.
-See Integrating with development tools for more information.
+Jira Software is connected to your development tools, e.g. Bitbucket, GitHub, GitLab, or Jenkins.
+Learn more about integrating with development tools.

 You have the 'View Development Tools' permission.
-See Permissions overview for more information.
+Learn more about Jira permissions.

 Warnings are enabled.
 You can see which warnings are enabled by clicking the Manage warnings button.
 You must have project administrator permissions to enable or disable warnings.

-The 'Development' column will display the commits, builds, and deployments related to an issue, provided that Jira Software is connected to the required development tool.
+The release page will display the commits, branches, pull requests, builds, and deployments related to each issue, provided that: